sudoist/jigsaw-jcos.io/source/_posts/so-many-games-so-little-time-octopath-cotc.md

 ## TL;DR

-I’ve started playing Octopath Traveler: Champions of the Continent after wanting to try something new from playing Slay the Spire.
+I started playing Octopath Traveler: Champions of the Continent after wanting something new following my time with Slay the Spire.

-Found this single player turn based JRPG with classic mechanics and team building.

-Kinda feels similar to FFBE but different.
-(Last mobile SQUARE ENIX game played)

-Want to try something new and go back to playing a healer class.
+It’s a single-player turn-based JRPG with classic mechanics, party building, and a gacha element that’s surprisingly fair.
+Feels a bit like Final Fantasy Brave Exvius (FFBE), which was the last mobile Square Enix game I played.

-Always want to play healer or support and read from reviews that this game have a good healing, buff/debuff mechanics.
+I’ve always enjoyed playing healer or support roles, and from reviews I read beforehand, this game offers solid healing, buff, and debuff mechanics.

-Another mobile gacha game but not that too greedy for me.

-Can do most of the game on free to play.
+Yes, it’s another mobile gacha game, but not overly greedy in my experience—you can do most of the game free-to-play.

-Try it out!
+If you like JRPGs with flexible play sessions, give it a try!

 ## Gameplay

-Controls are simple with up, down, left and right.
+Controls are straightforward—just up, down, left, and right.

-No bullshit energy system but there are some time gated features like towers, mats generators (Burning Incense), still acceptable for me.
+There’s no bullshit energy system (huge plus), though there are some time-gated features like towers and material generators (e.g., Burning Incense).
+These are acceptable for me.

-Same with Slay the Spire, turn based and playable semi afk.
+Like Slay the Spire, battles are turn-based and can be played semi-AFK.

-The boost system adds complexity to battles and the story was surprisingly good.
+The Boost system adds strategic depth, and the story is much better than I expected from a mobile title.

-Easy to get into but gets interesting when you get access to buffs/debuffs, keepers, etc.
+Easy to get into, but it gets more interesting once you unlock buffs, debuffs, and keepers, etc.

 ---